SimonCropp/Argon/docs/SerializationSettings.md

 `Argon.TypeNameHandling` should be used with caution when your application deserializes JSON from an external source.

-Incoming types should be validated with a custom `Argon.Serialization.ISerializationBinder` when deserializing with a value other than `TypeNameHandling.None`.
+Incoming types should be validated with a custom `Argon.ISerializationBinder` when deserializing with a value other than `TypeNameHandling.None`.

 `Argon.TypeNameHandling` controls whether Json.NET includes .NET type names during serialization with a `$type` property and reads .NET type names from that property to determine what type to create during deserialization.

 Metadata properties like `$type` must be located at the beginning of a JSON object to be successfully detected during deserialization.
 If you can't control the order of properties in your JSON object then `Argon.MetadataPropertyHandling` can be used to remove this restriction.

-The value of the `$type` property can be customized and validated by creating your own `Argon.Serialization.ISerializationBinder`.
+The value of the `$type` property can be customized and validated by creating your own `Argon.ISerializationBinder`.

 <table>
   <tableHeader>